-The Company Secretary is responsible for reviewing the effectiveness of this Policy, including key protections and support to disclosers, on an annual basis.
-Amendments to this Policy require approval from the Chief Executive Officer and the Company's Board.
+The Company Secretary in conjunction with the Chief Executive Officer is responsible for reviewing the effectiveness of this Policy, including key protections and support to disclosers, on an annual basis.
+Amendments to this Policy require approval from the Company's Board.